Research group websites

 The Rapid Archaeological Site Survey and Evaluation research project was funded by the Aggregates Levy Sustainability Fund administered by English Heritage to evaluate underwater archaeological sites.
 The project was led by reaserchers at the University of St Andrews School of Geography and Geosciences, but brought in experts from around the country to collaborate on the development and evaluation of new underwater monitoring systems for archaeology.

 As a part of this project we were able to develop features explaining the new techniques and the results obtained from them.
-This included (for the time) ground breaking virtual 3D environments rendered in the commonly available FLASH platform.
+This included (for the time) ground breaking virtual 3D environments rendered on the then commonly available FLASH platform.

 An archive of all websites by cookandkaye is available in our endorsements section.